memaxwelll/zdhelpcopy/README.md

 **Q: Does this copy images and attachments?**
 A: Yes, article body HTML is copied as-is, including image URLs.
 However, images must be publicly accessible.

+**Q: Which languages are supported?**
+A: All languages supported by Zendesk.
+The tool copies whatever translations exist in the source, as long as those locales are enabled in the destination.

+**Q: What if my source uses "en-us" but my destination uses "en-gb"?**
+A: Use the `--locale-map` option to map locale codes: `--locale-map "en-us:en-gb"`.
+This will convert all English (US) content to English (GB) in the destination.

 ## Contributing